 A second phase of work is being considered for Payne Hall, Hobbs Laboratory, the Jessup Psychology Building and the Peabody Library.

 As the design team considered renovations to Mayborn and Home Economics, the following elements were incorporated into the future design of the renovated buildings to better meet the needs of all of the Vanderbilt community members and align with FutureVU principles of diversity, inclusion and accessibility:

-- A multi-stop elevator will be added in the new connector building, which provides accessibility to all floors in both buildings.
+- The Connector building will strengthen connections across Peabody and the community.
+A multi-stop elevator will be added in the new Connector building, which provides accessibility to all floors in both buildings.
 There will be no difference in regards to access for a person with a disability or a person without a disability.
 Everyone will use the same route to enter the building and access all floors by the same means.